 A defender who was a national team mainstay in the late 1980s and early 1990s.

 Doyle made his debut in the National Team against Canada in 1987 and eventually played 53 full internationals for the United States, including four World Cup qualifiers in 1988 and ‘89 and two World Cup games in 1990.
 He had only four national team goals in those games, but one of them was the first goal in the United States’ 2-0 upset of Mexico in a 1991 CONCACAF Gold Cup semifinal.
 He also played for the United States at the 1988 Olympic Games.
-Doyle, a tall, strong defender, was a key man in the stiffening of the United States defense for its game against Italy in the 1990 World Cup and also played in the landmark victory over Trinidad in 1989.
+Doyle was a key man in the stiffening of the United States defense for its game against Italy in the 1990 World Cup and also played in the landmark victory over Trinidad in 1989.

 Doyle played most of his professional career in northern California, for the San Francisco Bay Blackhawks of the A-League and the San Jose Clash of MLS, although he also played one season in the Swedish first division and one in the German first division.

 During his five MLS seasons, he played 132 regular-season games and three playoff games.
 He was an MLS All-Star and the MLS Defender of the Year in 1996.